Sydney Street Photography

 Cloud cover for my Sydney street photography provides a diffused light, devoid of the contrasting light and dark.
 I’m at home in both settings, though sunny conditions are my favourite.

 So, off I go.
 I’ll give you a secret: get off the train at Wynyard Station and take the exit towards Barangaroo.
-There is some very interesting form at this exit, together with many commuters exiting the station.
+There is some very interesting form near this exit, together with many commuters exiting the station.
 Then you can explore Barangaroo, or head back to the CBD.
 When I’ve reached George Street I turn right and head uptown towards Martin Place.
 Surrounding and near Martin Place is the upmarket part of Sydney; then, walking further along the street, you will arrive at QVB and the Town Hall.

 Martin Place runs from George Street through to Macquarie Street.
 The GPO, constructed in two stages beginning in 1866, boasts of an outstanding façade.
 The post office itself is now tucked into the section where Martin Place meets George Street.